 One of the most helpful features when you’re learning new sentences is speed adjustment.
 You can slow down how fast the native speaker reads the sentence to understand it better and correctly practice the pronunciation.
 This is helpful for beginner and intermediate learners.
 For advanced learners, it is possible to speed up the audio to hear a more natural way of speaking.

 Review Mode is the other way Glossika helps you practice your target language, and I enjoyed using it.
 Glossika uses artificial intelligence (AI) to create a personalized experience for you.
 It predicts when you’ll forget a word or phrase, and right before that point, you’ll review it to reinforce your learning.

 You can also review different collections, like your favorite sentences and sentences that you have recorded.

 Glossika has over 64 languages to choose from.
-They also divide some languages by countries, like Spanish from Mexico and Spanish from Spain.
+They also divide some languages by geographical area, like Spanish from Mexico and Spanish from Spain.
 With one subscription, you have access to all of the languages available so you can learn multiple languages at a time.
 It’s easy to switch between the different languages.

 To get an idea of what Glossika offers for each language, I took a closer look at Korean, Cantonese, and Arabic.
 Here’s what I found.